 WHAT IS EDENTREE’S APPROACH?

-The Amity Funds have adopted a policy of not investing in companies that have a material exposure to oil sands or Arctic drilling.
-Although we do not apply a negative screen against fossil fuels, we have no mining and very little oil in the Funds, as they fail to screen persuasively against our environmental and human rights positive pillars.
-The Amity Funds exclude all of the major energy companies on a range of ‘positive ESG criteria’ including environmental risk, human rights, health & safety and climate change.
+The Responsible & Sustainable Funds have adopted a policy of not investing in companies that have a material exposure to Fossil Fuel Exploration & Production.
+The funds avoid investments in oil & gas exploration & production as well as thermal coal extraction & production.
+This is one of the funds exclusion criteria.
 We can and do invest in utility companies where the principal fuel source is gas, viewing this to be a ‘transition’ fuel that has a markedly lower climate change impact than either coal or oil.
 The Funds, where there is a compelling investment case, do invest in companies developing clean technologies or renewable energy.
-Overall we believe the Amity Funds are well positioned for clients who would prefer a lower weighting or exposure to fossil fuels.
+Overall we believe the Funds are well positioned for clients who would prefer a lower weighting or exposure to fossil fuels.
 You can find out more about our work on climate change and our portfolio carbon footprints on our website.

 Global Temperature Index (NASA)